dominikbraun/buneary/README.md

 **Example:**

 Publish a message `Hello!` to `my-exchange` on a RabbitMQ server running on the local machine.
-Note that message headers have not been implemented yet.

 ```
 $ buneary publish localhost my-exchange my-routing-key "Hello!"